-Customers can also sign-up to receive notification of news and events via email, which includes a subscription to the weekly Employment Insider.
-This e-newsletter includes New Job listings, the weekly schedule of classes, seminars, recruiting events, and other special events planned at the center.
+Customers can also sign-up to receive notification of news and events via email, which includes a subscription to the weekly Job Connect.
+This e-newsletter includes New Job listings, the weekly schedule of classes, seminars, recruiting events, and other special events planned at the center, as well as job search tips.

 Upon entering our center, customers always have the choice of staff assistance and the degree of their engagement, as well as the pace of how they utilize our services.
-As there is no required sequence of service prior to meeting with a Registrar (who determines WIOA eligibility), the customer is given the ability to choose self-paced, self-selected workshops and services but also has staff at their disposal available and ready to assist them directly and in the manner that best suits their needs.
+As there is no required sequence of service prior to meeting with a Registrar (who determines WIOA eligibility), the customer is given the ability to choose self-paced, self-selected workshops and services.
 The option to discuss individualized services is always available through customer determination or staff assessment.